-The FMA has several measures at hand to prevent and manage crisis situations where regulated insurance undertakings are involved and when insurance undertakings no longer meet the regulatory requirements.
-Inter alia, the FMA is entitled to order the transfer of an entire insurance portfolio to another regulated life insurance company in Liechtenstein, which is afterwards responsible to administer the policies.
-The insurance portfolios will be transferred to a life insurance company in Liechtenstein in order to protect policyholders and the reputation of the financial market.
-The transfer does not give rise to any special right of termination for customers.
-The previous rights and obligations of the contracting parties remain in force on both sides.
-Therefore, there are no new contract or policy documents.
-The previous policy documents remain fully valid.
+Also the FMA is entitled to order the transfer of an entire insurance portfolio to another regulated insurance company in Liechtenstein, which is afterwards responsible to administer the policies, if the insurance undertakings no longer meet the regulatory requirements.
+The insurance portfolios will be transferred to a insurance company in Liechtenstein in order to protect policyholders and the reputation of the financial market.
 The FMA will monitor and supervise the process of portfolio transfer.
 The Special Administrator appointed ensures that the interest of the policyholders is safeguarded until the portfolio transfer is completed.

 25. What are the primary challenges to new market entrants?
+Are regulators supportive (or not) of new market entrants?